Let's Get Together

 December 25th in Spain is Christmas Day, one of the most important holidays of the year.
 It is a family-centered celebration marking the birth of Jesus, with special meals, Christmas carols (villancicos), and a festive atmosphere.
 Families typically gather for a large lunch, and cities are beautifully decorated with lights and nativity scenes (belenes).

-26 December 2025
+26 December 2026

 Sant Esteve – Regional Holiday

 December 26th in parts of Spain, especially in Catalonia, is Sant Esteve (Saint Stephen's Day), a regional public holiday.
-A typical dish served is canelons (cannelloni), usually made from leftover meat from the Christmas meal
+A typical dish served is canelons (cannelloni), usually made from leftover meat from the Christmas meal.